ognensan/zoomcamp/README.md

 3. Start SSH Agent: `eval "$(ssh-agent -s)"`
 4. Add key to agent:  `ssh-add ~/.ssh/KEYNAME`
 5. Check which keys are added to agent: `ssh-add -l -E sha256`
-6. If you would like to have the ssh-agent start automatically, follow this: [start ssh agent on login](https://stackoverflow.com/questions/18880024/start-ssh-agent-on-login)
+6. If you would like to have the ssh-agent start automatically, follow this: [start ssh agent on login](https://stackoverflow.com/questions/18880024/start-ssh-agent-on-login) or add the code below in .bashrc
 ```
 # To start on login
 if [ -z "$SSH_AUTH_SOCK" ]; then